Due to maintenance, MyACC and our Online Application System will not be available Wednesday, December 4th, 7 to 7:30 a.m. CST. Read more

 All fees are estimated and subject to change without notice.

-*Related licensing fees for BUSN-0172 Life Licence Qualification, BUSN-0170 Financial Planning and BUSN-0160 Canadian Investment Funds are included in the total above but paid to IFSE Institute and/or Canadian Securities Institute.
+Related licensing fees for BUSN-0170 Financial Planning and BUSN-0160 Canadian Investment Funds are included in the tuition costs above and will be paid to IFSE Institute and/or Canadian Securities Institute by the college on your behalf.

 Courses